econia-labs/emojicoin-dot-fun/src/typescript/frontend/src/components/charts/README.md

 ## Updating and creating new bar data

-Since the contract data does not emit events for updates to the current candlestick, we must construct this data ourselves through a combination of logic and on-chain data fetched from the `emojicoin_dot_fun.move` contract's view functions.
+Since the module data does not emit events for updates to the current candlestick, we must construct this data ourselves through a combination of logic and on-chain data fetched from the `emojicoin_dot_fun.move` module's view functions.

 The general process of how we create and update bar data is detailed below.